rakeshkolpepatil/Notes/DevOps/Ansible/Ansible.md

         enabled: yes
 ```
 ### 🧾 Inventory Entry for EC2 and categorizing servers in Inventory file
-- Servers can be categorized from 'inventory' file as follows
+- Servers can be categorized from 'inventory.ini' file as follows

   ```ini
   [webservers]